velexi-corporation/VLXI-Cookiecutter-Julia/README.md

    __Code Stability__.
 Branch protection helps ensure that there is always a relatively stable code branch.

-   1. From the package GitHub repository, navigate to "Settings" > "Branches" (in the "Code and automation" section of the side menu).
+   1. From the package GitHub repository, navigate to "Settings" > "General".
+Set the default branch to `main`.

-   2. Set the default branch to `main`.
+   2. From the package GitHub repository, navigate to "Settings" > "Branches" (in the "Code and automation" section of the side menu).

    3. Add branch protection for the `main` branch and enable the following configurations.